 Formed in 1963 as the Washington Volunteer Firemen, the fire department began as an all volunteer organization.
-The department has evolved into a municipal fire department, operated by the Township of Robbinsville, staffed 24/7 by career personnel and supplemented by a volunteer component.
+The department has evolved into a municipal fire department, operated by the Township of Robbinsville, staffed 24/7 by career personnel and supplemented by volunteer duty crew personnel.

-The Robbinsville Fire Department is staffed by a total of 18 career firefighters overseen by a Career Fire Chief and Five Career Captains.
+The Robbinsville Fire Department is currently staffed by a total of 17 career firefighters overseen by a Career Fire Chief and Five Career Captains.
 The Department performs fire suppression, inspection and rescue duties.

-The department operates Basic Life Support EMS Ambulances from the fire station utilizing Robbinsville Township equipment staffed by Capital Health System employees.
+Additionally, Basic Life Support Emergency Medical Services (EMS) for the Township of Robbinsville is operated from the fire station utilizing Robbinsville Township equipment staffed by Capital Health System employees.

 Located in Central New Jersey, Robbinsville is a 21 square mile community of over 13,000 residents as per the 2010 Census.
 The Department is responsible for Fire and Rescue Services for the Township of Robbinsville and several major highways including the New Jersey Turnpike (Exit 7A), Interstate 195, US Highway 130, and Route 33.

-Some major corporations who call Robbinsville Township home include: Amazon, McMaster Carr, Grainger, Mercedes Benz, Bind-Rite Graphics, CoParts, Lifetime Brands, Scholastic Book Fairs, Mattress Firm, United Van Lines, McKesson Corporation, Ritchie and Page, Falken Tire, La-Z-Boy, and CCL Label.
+Some major corporations with facilities in Robbinsville Township include: Amazon, McMaster-Carr, Global Industrial, Mercedes Benz, McKesson Corporation, Falken Tire, Ritchie & Page Distributing, CoPart, Lifetime Brands, Scholastic Book Fairs, Mattress Firm, Bohren’s United Van Lines, Suburban Propane, Amerigas, Longchamp USA, Jack Morton Worldwide, Bind-Rite Graphics, La-Z-Boy and CCL Label.

 3 weeks ago